Posted by Geo 07-29-2017

 I have chosen an excerpt from Watertown, an Earth’s Survivors offering that is a prequel to the series.
 I realize that may stop some people from reading it.
 Unfortunate, it is a good book and you will miss a good story line.
 But if you are interested in only things that are Nation, OutRunner, Fold or Alabama Island related then you might not care about missing this book.
 If on the other hand you like reading about Billy Jingo, Bluechip and the area around the story town of Watertown, then you might want to sit down and give this a read.
 Well worth your time.

-As for the rest of the weekend, well it is on the way, isn’t it?
+As for the weekend, well it is on the way, isn’t it?
 Enjoy it, Geo…

 EARTH’S SURVIVORS: WATERTOWN